 In Conversation with Alexandra Harris, author of The Rising Down

-On a rain-drenched evening, we were delighted to welcome the award-winning writer and critic Professor Alexandra Harris, author of the beautiful and deeply moving book The Rising Down: Lives in a Sussex Landscape.
-Described by the Guardian as “a work of rare lyrical beauty and profound humanity,” The Rising Down weaves together stories of the people, places, and paintings that have shaped the Sussex landscape across centuries, from Virginia Woolf and the Bloomsbury set to the farmers, poets, and pilgrims, and dreamers who have called this corner of England home.
+On a rain-drenched evening, we were delighted to welcome the award-winning writer and critic Professor Alexandra Harris, author of "The Rising Down: Lives in a Sussex Landscape".
+Described by the Guardian as “a work of rare lyrical beauty and profound humanity,” The Rising Down weaves together stories of the people, places, and paintings that have shaped the Arun Valley and the Sussex landscape across centuries.
+In the ancient and atmospheric surroundings of St Mary’s Church, Alexandra talked about her book exploring what it means to belong to a place over time.

 It really was an evening of luminous prose, Sussex history, and quiet inspiration, all in aid of the church we love.
+Organised by the Friends of Pulborough Parish Church, the event raised over £2,000 towards the restoration of our beautiful Church.

 Allow us to quote from some of the emails we have received:-